kube-zen/zen-lock/OUTSTANDING.md

 **Priority:** Low
 **Description:** Ensure the public key used matches the cluster's key.

-## Quick Wins (Can be fixed immediately)
+## Quick Wins (Can be fixed immediately) ✅ ALL COMPLETED

-1. Fix duplicate private key loading
+1. ✅ Fix duplicate private key loading
-2. Use proper error checking for `IsAlreadyExists`
+2. ✅ Use proper error checking for `IsAlreadyExists`
-3. Add `LastTransitionTime` to conditions
+3. ✅ Add `LastTransitionTime` to conditions
-4. Add context timeout to webhook handler
+4. ✅ Add context timeout to webhook handler

 ## Next Steps